Dates & Prices

 Central Peloponissos is dominated by Mt Menalos and in the south are two long mountain ranges, the Tayetos and the Parnonas.
 It is a very diverse area encompassing high snow-capped mountains with extensive woods, rocky scrub, gorges and wetlands.
 The southern part of the Tayetos is known as the Mani peninsula, a rugged, barren place, home to high towers and feuding Greeks, wonderfully described by Patrick Leigh Fermor in his book ‘Mani’.
 He writes ‘There is hardly a rock or a stream without a battle or a myth, a miracle or a peasant anecdote or a superstition’

 Day 1: Meet in Athens airport.
-We shall make our way to the Peloponnese over the Isthmus of Korinth to our first overnight stop at Mycenae.
+We shall make our way to the Peloponnese over the Isthmus of Korinth, having the opportunity to enjoy the Korinthian Canal and reach our first overnight stop at Nafplio, one of the most beautiful towns of Peloponnese.
+We will spend a relaxing evening at one of the most romantic cities all over Greece.

-Day 4: Mani.
-The most arid part of Greece but a fine area for autumn flowers.
-We shall go round the peninsula looking for Crocus boryi, Sternbergia lutea, Cyclamen graecum, Colchicums, Cyclamen hederifolium, Narcissus serotinus.
-We shall see the little picturesque port of Gerolimenas and stop to take photos.
-We then continue round the peninsula and wonder at the famous tower-houses which are going to dominate the landscape.
-Finally we reach the southernmost tip of mainland Greece at Cape Tainaro, where the sanctuary of Poseidon is located, looking for new species of Colchicum.
+Day 4: Mani peninsula is going to be visited today, with a surprisingly high concentration of rare and interesting plants, some of them only recently discovered.
+We shall go round the peninsula looking for rare geophytes, like Crocus boryi, Sternbergia lutea, Cyclamen graecum, Cyclamen hederifolium, several species of Colchicums and Crocuses and Narcissus serotinus.
+At least six autumn- or winter- flowering species of Crocus occur in the Mani, the majority of them endemic here.
+We shall walk the little picturesque fisherman village of Gerolimenas and then continue round the peninsula and wonder at the famous tower-houses which are going to dominate the landscape.
+Finally, we will reach the southernmost tip of mainland Europe, Cape Tainaro, where the sanctuary of Poseidon is located and the entrance to the Underworld exists, exploring and discovering rare Colchicum species here.

-Day 6: We make our way back north to our next base at Mystras, the spectacular abandoned Byzantine city, once home to 40,000 people, now home to a small order of nuns.
+Day 6: We make our way back north, to our next base at Mystras, the spectacular abandoned Byzantine city, once home to 40,000 people, now home to a small order of nuns.
 We shall look for Crocus boryi and Cyclamen graecum amongst the ruins.
-Depending on time we take a short walk into the Parori gorge.
+Depending on time we will also take a short walk into the Parori gorge.
 Overnight stay at Mystras.

 Day 7: The Tayetos.
-A change of habitat today as we venture higher up into the Tayetos to look for Galanthus reginae-olgae, and Cyclamen hederifolium in the Platanus orientalis forest.
+A change of habitat today as we venture higher up into the Tayetos to look for Galanthus reginae-olgae and Cyclamen hederifolium in the Platanus orientalis forest.
+We will also see Juniperus drupacea, a small tree with great phytogeographical interest, as it is an Asiatic tree, with only a few populations in the Peloponnese.
 Hopefully there may be still some Colchicum bivonae, although this is towards the end of its flowering.
-We shall also see Allium callimischon, Acer sempervirens, Cupressus sempervirens, Quercus coccifera and Quercus ilex and if we are lucky we might come across a salamander.
+We shall also see Allium callimischon, Acer sempervirens, Quercus coccifera and Quercus ilex and if we are lucky we might come across a salamander.

 Day 8: Return trip to Athens